HOW MUCH IS MY HOME WORTH RIGHT NOW?

 Before selling your home, you must first open it up to prospective buyers for inspections.
 Give buyers plenty of time to look through your property.
 Buyers find it hard to feel comfortable and picture themselves living in the property if the current owners or tenants are present.
 You want buyers to linger in your property and take in all of its features – not rush through the inspection.

 Don’t let your property’s exterior turn a buyer off before the interior has a chance to turn them on.
-Check your property’s exterior carefully for any necessary maintenance required
+Check your property’s exterior carefully for any necessary maintenance required before selling your home.

 Add Cypress Pine mulch around your shrubs and trees to instantly freshen and renew garden beds.
 The Cypress Pine smells lovely and it also is a great mulch that keeps termites at bay.
 Expand your garden beds if you have the room.
 Large garden beds add a sense of space and privacy and attractive contours can make your garden seem much larger and welcoming.

 When selling your home it is important to devote at least one area of your garden to outdoor living.
 Buyers will respond favourably to a designated outdoor entertaining area.

 The Front Entry to your property can provide a great first impression.
 Before selling your home, make sure these areas are at their most presentable.
 Cleaning & Maintenance is essential to ensure buyer’s have a positive experience when they walk through your home.

 Study magazine ads and furniture showrooms to see how small details can enhance the appearance of a room.
 Simple additions, such as a vase of flowers, an open book on the coffee table, or a basket of logs by the fireplace, can make a room more attractive and appealing.
 Be careful not to create distracting clutter though.

 The use of a brightly coloured pillow on a chair or a throw rug on a sofa can add dimension to an otherwise neutral room.
 Use accent pieces for colour.